Northland police charge five men over sexual allegations involving a minor

+Five men have been charged under the Prostitution Reform Act over allegations involving a minor.

-Northland police are investigating allegations of a sexual nature involving a minor after a complaint received in February.
+Northland police are investigating after a complaint received in February.

 A 35-year-old man was arrested and is facing a significant number of charges relating to sexual offending.